Trailokya: Buddhist cosmology

 According to Theravada Buddhism, these are all the realms of existence outside of nirvana, which transcends all three realms.
 According to Mahayana Buddhism however, the buddhafields (also known as pure lands) are lands which are beyond the three realms.

 Jain cosmology

-The early Jain contemplated the nature of the earth and universe and developed a detailed hypothesis on the various aspects of astronomy and cosmology.
+The early Jains contemplated the nature of the earth and universe and developed a detailed hypothesis on the various aspects of astronomy and cosmology.
 According to the Jain texts, the universe is divided into 3 parts: